Shreyas200188/polymath_test/README.md

 A merchant with unstructured product pages, no JSON-LD schema, and keyword-stuffed descriptions is essentially invisible to these agents — regardless of their SEO score.

+## How a Merchant Would Use This

+- Export or stream their catalog (via Shopify API) into this backend.
+- Generate structured JSON, summaries, and embeddings for all products.
+- Expose this as an API/feed that AI agents or on-site AI search can query for ranked, explainable product results.

 ---

 ## What This Project Does